jakekara/ct-election-runner/README.md

-While the download and parse subcommands use standard input and standard out, the archive subcommand automates a common use case where you'll want to download to results into a single output folder containing many elections, and keep past versions.
+While the download and parse subcommands use standard input and standard out, the archive subcommand automates a common use case where you'll want to download to results into a single output folder containing many elections, and keep past versions in a subfolder.
 Keeping past versions was especially important on election night because I wanted to be prepared to roll back in case a bad version came through the API.
 It was also useful to go back and use past versions of the data to replay how quickly the results of the election came in.
 That was particularly important for news coverage when this system came out because it took several days for all towns to put their results in when participation was not mandatory.

 ```bash
 ctrunner  archive --dest examples --election 1